Understanding Expressivity of GNN in Rule Learning: Introduction

 \section{Introduction}

-Knowledge graph (KG) is graph-structured data that connects artificial intelligence with human knowledge by representing real-world entities and their relationships in a structured way.
+A knowledge graph~(KG)~\citep{battaglia2018relational, ji2021survey} is a type of graph where edges represent multiple types of relationships between entities.
+These relationships can be of different types, such as friend, spouse, coworker, or parent-child, and each type of relationship is represented by a separate edge.
 By encapsulating the interactions among entities, KGs provide a way for machines to understand and process complex information.
-In this paper, we focus on KG reasoning which deduces new facts from the existing facts in KG.
-KG reasoning has led to the widespread use of KGs in a variety of applications, e.g., drug discovery~\cite{Mohamed2019DiscoveringPD}, personalized recommendation~\cite{cao2019unifying}, and question answering~\cite{abujabal2018never}, etc.
+KG reasoning refers to the task of deducing new facts from the existing facts in KG.
+This task is important because it helps in many real-world applications, such as recommendation systems~\citep{cao2019unifying} and drug discovery~\citep{Mohamed2019DiscoveringPD}.

-There are many methods proposed for KG reasoning over the last decade, which can be grouped into three categories: embedding-based methods~\cite{bordes2013translating,trouillon2016complex}, rule-based methods~\cite{richardson2006markov,yang2017differentiable,sadeghian2019drum}, and GNN-based methods~\cite{schlichtkrull2018modeling,zhu2021neural,zhang2022knowledge}.
-Among them, GNN-based methods have superior performance over the other methods due to its ability of automatically extracting important features from graphs.
-According to \citet{zhang2021labeling}, GNN methods for KG reasoning can be mainly divided into two categories: entity-representation-aggregation GNN~\cite{schlichtkrull2018modeling,vashishth2019composition} and labeling-trick GNN~\cite{teru2020inductive,zhu2021neural,zhang2022knowledge}.
-However, the good empirical performance of GNNs is not well understood theoretically.
-While there has been some progress in understanding the expressiveness~\cite{xu2018powerful,li2020distance,zhang2021labeling} of GNN to justify its good performance, most of these works are based on either strong assumptions (e.g., isomorphism nodes or links in graph~\cite{xu2018powerful,zhang2021labeling}) or toy examples (e.g., regular graph~\cite{li2020distance}).
-Therefore, it is difficult to analyze GNN for KG reasoning with the results from these works.